 #2.
 Add your business contact information

 At the top of your page, create an invoice header that contains all your business contact details.
-This should include:
+The invoice header on your Excel invoice templates should include:

 - Full business name

 - Street address